 Large scale events and disruptions can introduce higher levels of uncertainty in information.
 It is important to be transparent about this, to enable people to plan and respond accordingly.
-For example, information about the expected duration of power outages might include a best and worst-case scenario to assist decision-making by those affected.
+For example, information about the expected duration of power outages might include a best and worst case scenario to assist decision-making by those affected.

-Capacity of public information resources
+2.4.4 Capacity of public information resources

 Small teams of public information and warning professionals can quickly be overwhelmed in a large-scale event or major disruption.
-Rapid recruitment of less-experienced resources to assist with crafting and issuing public information and warnings requires prior planning.
+Rapid recruitment of additional resources to assist with crafting and issuing public information and warnings requires prior planning.
 Procedures and guidance will need to be well documented, and alternative team structures providing greater supervision and support may also be required.

-Failure of publishing and dissemination systems
+2.4.5 Failure of publishing and dissemination systems